toggledbits/Reactor-docs/docs/Service-Definition.md

 # Service Definition

 This section documents the `urn:toggledbits-com:serviceId:Reactor` and `urn:toggledbits-com:serviceId:ReactorSensor` services.
+It is intended for advanced Vera and openLuup users that are familiar and comfortable with Lua, device states and actions, etc.

-## Service Actions
+## Generic Service Actions

+A ReactorSensor emulates a standard Vera/Luup "security sensor" by implementing the basics of the `urn:micasaverde-com:serviceId:SecuritySensor1` service.
+This is a carry-over from Reactor's earliest days when its primary function was to be better trigger for Vera scenes.
+Reactor has since grown outside that role by providing its own [Activities](Activities.md) and other features.

-A ReactorSensor emulates a "security sensor," implementing the majority of Vera's `urn:micasaverde-com:serviceId:SecuritySensor1` service.
-The only action defined by this service is "SetArmed," which takes a single parameter ("newArmedValue", "0" or "1"), to set or clear the arming state of the sensor.
+The only action defined by this service is `SetArmed`, which takes a single parameter (`newArmedValue`, with boolean values "0" or "1"), to set or clear the arming state of the sensor.
 The arming state of a ReactorSensor has no affect on its operation.

+## Reactor-Specific Service Actions

-In addition, ReactorSensors implement a few actions of their own.
+ReactorSensors implement a few actions of their own.
 These provide additional control over the sensor's behavior.
 All of these actions are in the `urn:toggledbits-com:serviceId:ReactorSensor` service.

 ### SetEnabled
 The "SetEnabled" action takes a single parameter ("newEnabledValue", 0 or 1) to set whether the ReactorSensor is enabled or not.
 When disabled, a ReactorSensor stops updating and evaluating conditions, and will not change its "Tripped" state.